Moore County, North Carolina: Education

 Public primary and secondary education in the county is provided by Moore County Schools.
 Of the county's K-12 students, 72 percent are enrolled in public schools, 16 percent are enrolled in private and charter schools, and 11 percent are homeschooled.
 Post-secondary education is provided by the Sandhills Community College, which has its main campus in Moore.
 SandHoke Early College, a program managed by Hoke County Schools, also uses the campus.
 According to the 2021 American Community Survey, an estimated 40.8 percent of county residents have attained a bachelor's degree or higher level of education.

 Culture

-Many Moore County residents helped developed the regional pottery craft centered in Jugtown, Randolph County.
+Many Moore County residents helped develop the regional pottery craft centered in Jugtown, Randolph County.
 The county is host to the Moore County Agricultural Fair, the Carthage Buggy Festival, the Pet Parade and Bark-in-the-Park Festival, and the North Carolina Playwright Festival.
 The Moore County Hounds hunting club hosts an annual British-style traditional fox hunt, the Blessing of the Hounds, on Thanksgiving Day.
 Moore County, particularly the Pinehurst–Southern Pines area, host many golf courses and golfing tournaments.
 Equestrianism is popular in the county.
 Several area buildings and sites have been listed on the National Register of Historic Places.